openrelayxyz/plugeth-utils/docs/anatomy.rst

 Plugin Anatomy
 ==============

-.. todo:: fill in disections of archetypal plugins
+.. todo:: fill in disections of archetypal plugins (Philip: Are you doing this, or am I?)